ila-lab/cvpr2026-window-aware-ctfm/README.md

 ---

-### 9.5 Notes
+### 9.6 Notes

-The shell scripts in this repository are provided as examples for running linear probing and inference with DenseNet121 feature embeddings.
+The shell scripts in `examples/` are provided as examples for running linear probing and inference with DenseNet121 feature embeddings.

 Before running them, please check and update: